 For p=0.05 (the normal significance threshold), the value is -1.7.
-It is not -2 as we are used to (deviations of at least two standard deviations yield a p-value of 0.05) because we are only looking at one tail of the distribution.
+It is not -2 as we are used to (two standard deviations) because we are only looking at one tail of the distribution.

 FunNorm considers the quantile functions of the methylation value in all samples and takes its mean.
 This is termed alpha.